 - Working with the Potrero Hill Neighborhood Association in October 2010, MAP created an enriching space at the Potrero Hill Festival where members of the diverse socioeconomic groups that make up the Potrero community were able to come together to spotlight and celebrate their local creative talents through a youth talent show featuring live music and dance, and live spoken word performances by Potrero based poets (youth and adult).

 In 2012 MAP received a grant from the city of Oakland’s Cultural Funding Program to create a series of installations at Oakland Art Murmur’s “First Friday” art walks.
 MAP also received a grant from The Seattle Center Foundation to create an installation for the Next50 celebrating the 50th Anniversary of the Seattle Worlds Fair.
+In addition, MAP set up interactive installations and static programming at the Torrance Art Museum (Los Angeles, CA).
+MAP was also featured in the American Association of Museums “Trends Watch” 2012 report.

 Here are excerpts from a recent dialog with SF Weekly writer Jolene Torr that has info on the current state of the MAP project: